-The most recent Texas Racial Profiling Law requires that police department perform data audits in order to validate the data being reported.
-Consistent with this requirement, the Arlington Police Department has engaged del Carmen Consulting in order to perform these audits in a manner consistent with normative statistical practices.
-As shown in table 6, the audit performed has shown that the data is valid and reliable.
+As previously noted, the most recent Texas Racial Profiling Law requires that police departments perform data audits in order to validate the data being reported.
+Consistent with this requirement, the Arlington Police Department has engaged del Carmen Consulting, LLC in order to perform these audits in a manner consistent with normative statistical practices.
+As shown in Table 6, the audit performed reveals that the data is valid and reliable.
 Further, as required by law, this report also includes an analysis on the searches performed.
 This analysis includes information on whether contraband was found as a result of the search while controlling for race/ethnicity.
 The search analysis demonstrates that the police department is engaging in search practices consistent with national trends in law enforcement.

-While considering the findings made in this analysis, it is recommended that the Arlington Police Department should continue to collect and evaluate additional information on motor vehicle contact data (i.e., reason for probable cause searches, contraband detected) which may prove to be useful when determining the nature of the contacts police officers are making with all individuals.
+While considering the findings produced as a result of this analysis, it is recommended that the Arlington Police Department should continue to collect and evaluate additional information on motor vehicle contact data (i.e., reason for probable cause searches, contraband detected), which may prove to be useful when determining the nature of the contacts police officers are making with all individuals.